In this article, we will look at the best midfielders for your Fantasy Champions League team in Matchday 1 in the new 2023/24 season?

 - Whether he plays (and is classified in fantasy) as a defender or midfielder, we always consider him for UCL Fantasy

-- Very decent and reliable in balls recovered (5.67 per match in the last season)
+- Very decent and reliable in balls recovered (5.67 per match in the last season and also 5.11 balls recovered per match this season so far)

 - Does not matter which position he plays, he seems to always support Bayern’s attack